- Feature Links

 - Remind others of the guidelines and find a different activity if the play area gets too crowded.

 Most Port-managed parks, trails and open spaces remain open, however people who choose to enjoy these amenities should practice social distancing of a minimum six feet at all times to protect themselves and others.
-A statewide order requires face coverings when you are outdoors in public spaces and cannot maintain six feet of separation from others who do not live with you.

 Marine Life Center